MLB Tuesday scores, trade rumors, news, updates: Encarnacion's slam saves Tribe

 North Side-South Side tensions in Wrigley?

-So here's this regarding Tuesday's Cubs starter John Lackey and his cross-town opponents ...
+So here's this regarding Tuesday's Cubs starter John Lackey and his crosstown opponents ...

 Lackey hit Jose Abreu in the first and then plunked three batters in the fifth (all with two outs).
 In the bottom of the fifth, Sox starter Carlos Rodon countered by drilling Ian Happ , at which point plate ump Lance Barksdale warned both benches.